syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 You can handle the selection operations with the help of [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) and [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanged_EV.html) events of the SfDataGrid.

-## Loading SfDdataGrid with specified Height and Width
+## Loading SfDataGrid with specified Height and Width

 SfDataGrid can be load with specific height and width by specifying the height and width of the `SfDataGrid.Frame` property.